UC-MACSS/persp-analysis/assignments/Assignment_1.md

 referendums, it is still unclear how generalizable these events would be in the span of less than a decade.
-For instance, it could be that even if funding did determine secessionist demands, there is something recently that is endogenously magnifying the conflict in Catalonia.
+For instance, it could be that even if funding did determine secessionist demands, there is something recently which is endogenously magnifying the conflict in Catalonia.
 That is, something like the Great Recession might have recently polarized Spanish politics which makes people in Catalonia and in other regions more critical of reductions in funding.
 Ultimately, the newness of social media might be capturing spurious correlations.

 To help account for this problem, I will choose two time-intervals when no referendums occurred that are similar in economic conditions to ones